 - The period in which such an application can be made varies depending on the type of Order.
 Full details can be found in section 48 of the Law.

 - Section 21 where an Order is made under section 21 of the Law (i.e. for up to 28 days for assessment), an Application to the Tribunal can be made by the patient in the period between the 5th and 14th day after the Order is granted; and

 - Section 24 or 26 where an Order is made under section 24 of the Law (i.e. for up to 6 months for treatment) or section 26 of the Law (i.e. for up to 6 months for treatment in the community) an Application to the Tribunal can be made by the patient any time after the day on which the Order is granted.

 - The hospital refers cases to the Tribunal for review if an individual has been in hospital for an extended period and has not requested a review or cannot request a review because they lack capacity to do so.

 Mental Health Review Tribunal Hearings

 - The Tribunal conducts its hearings in private and the patient, together with their advocate and, if they wish, their nearest relative, may attend the hearing.
 The doctor overseeing their care, together with their nominated nurse and social worker will also attend.

-- Before the hearing, the Tribunal's medically qualified member will meet with the patient and discuss their illness with them.
-The medically qualified member will also review the patient's case notes.
+- Before the hearing, the Tribunal's medically qualified member will review the patient's case notes and meet with the patient to discuss their illness with them.

 - During the hearing, the Tribunal members will hear from those treating the patient, ask questions about the treatment and discharge plans and also hear for the patient and their advocate.